Dichomeris intentella

 Dichomeris intentella is a moth in the family Gelechiidae.
 It was described by Francis Walker in 1864.
 It is found in Peru and Amazonas, Brazil.

-Adults are gilded ochraceous, the forewings with four irregular purplish bands, the first and third interrupted, the first basal and the second forked in front.
+Adults are gilded ochraceous and have forewings with four irregular purplish bands.
+The first and third are interrupted, the first basal and the second forked in front.
 The fourth is connected on the interior border with the third.
-There is a row of black points along the apical part of the costa and along the exterior border.
+A row of black points is along the apical part of the costa and the exterior border.